Professor & Director

 From 2006 - 2014 Garry was the Academic Director of the Curtin Engineering Foundation Year program, and research activities at Curtin have included work on aluminium alloy welding processes, the development of porous β-titanium alloys for biomedical applications, and more recently on corrosion and integrity studies on stainless steels and high nickel alloys.

 In his spare time, Garry enjoys sporting activities such as swimming, cycling, football and checking out the WA scenery on his motorbike.

 Research Facility Manager

-Expert microscopist, additive manufacturing, physical metallurgy, materials characterization, alloy design, ed...View profile
+Expert microscopist, additive manufacturing, physical metallurgy, materials characterization, alloy design, education.View profile

 Research Facility Manager

 Md Zakaria Quadir is the Head of Microscopy and Microanalysis Facility (MMF) unit within Curtin’s centralised research infrastructure hub John de Laeter Centre (JdLC).
 MMF comprises a wide range of electron microscopy instrumentations for advanced characterisations for academic and industrial research of materials.
 He provides research and technical leadership in multidisciplinary physical science projects.